aa-ahmed-aa/personal-obsidian/life/wake up earlly.md

 ### How to do it ?
-- eat healthy food so you are not tired when you are trying to wake up early
+- eat healthy food so you are not tired most of the time
-- sleep early
+- sleep early , wakeup early
 - go to FUcking GYM !!!